How to apply or renew

 Members of the IOCE Network include 3 types of organizations:

-- International organisations that support Evaluation Capacity Development
+· International organizations that support Evaluation Capacity Development

 These different types of Membership are defined as:

 Contributing Members: Organizations that have contributed financially to support the mission of IOCE.
 These can be any of the types identified above.
-They are invited to join the IOCE-EvaLeaders listserv, participate in Annual General Meetings, and serve as the IOCE Global Advisory Committee.
-Contributing Members are identified by gold stars on the world map on the www.IOCE.net website. – To qualify as a Contributing Member a minimum financial contribution of $100 is required.
+Contributing members can participate in the Annual General Meetings, and serve as the IOCE Global Advisory Committee.
+To qualify as a Contributing Member a minimum financial contribution of $100 is required.
 Amounts greater than that may be contributed, based on the resources of the organization.

 Institutional Partners: Organizations that are not voluntary associations of individual members, but that support the mission of IOCE.
 Examples are UNICEF, UNEG and the OECD/DAC EvalNet.
 Institutional Partners may or may not provide financial support to IOCE.